-- (i) on the one hand, it is finding increasing difficulty in meeting its allies' requirements for oil and raw materials, its own requirements and its need to step up its exports to the West in order to pay for its purchases of grain and equipment; - (ii) on the other hand, while it can tighten its control over the economies of its COMECON partners, it must nevertheless be careful to avoid difficulties and social unrest for those countries.
+- (i) on the one hand, it is finding increasing difficulty in meeting its allies' requirements for oil and raw materials, its own requirements and its need to step up its exports to the West in order to pay for its purchases of grain and equipment.
+Indeed, although it is precocious to pass judgement at this stage, the serious harvest shortfall in 1975 (estimated 137 million tons instead of the targeted 215 million) and the continuing crisis in the Soviet agricultural sector will undoubtedly play an important rôle in the USSR's future relations both with the West and the other European COMECON partners; - (ii) on the other hand, while it can tighten its control over the economies of its COMECON partners, it must nevertheless be careful to avoid difficulties and social unrest for those countries.